Hussain Talat

 Mohammad Hussain Talat (Punjabi and حسین طلعت; born 12 February 1996) is a Pakistani cricketer.
 He made his international debut for the Pakistan cricket team in April 2018.
-Domestically, he plays for Lahore Qalandars in the Pakistan Super League (PSL).
+Domestically, he plays for Peshawar Zalmi in the Pakistan Super League (PSL).

+Early life

+Raised in Shahdara, Lahore, Hussain Talat came from a cricket-oriented family that ran a local sports shop, Ravi Cricket Club.
+Informal street cricket provided the first exposure, with nearby success stories, most notably allrounder Abdul Razzaq, a former neighbour, serving as inspiration.
+At 15, he managed the family’s second outlet, New Lion Sports, located near the Abdul Razzaq Stadium, while training at Minto Park with Victorious Cricket Club.
+After leaving regular schooling in the seventh standard, Talat enrolled at Muslim Model School, which allowed sitting final exams while prioritising cricket practice.
+Daily routines typically involved morning and late-afternoon sessions separated by shop duties extending into the evening.
+Talat has described modest beginnings in a lower-middle-class setting, including seasonal sales of bangles, firecrackers and kite thread during Eid to supplement income.

-Domestic career
+Domestic and franchise career

+Talat made his first-class debut with Zarai Taraqiati Bank Limited during the 2012-2013 season, and in July 2013 a winnnig batting partnership with the then 18 years old Babar Azam was noted, when he was himself 17 years old.

-He made his PSL debut vs Quetta Gladiators in which he scored a valuable fifty for his team and helped Islamabad United to win the game for 1 run.
+In 2017, he made his PSL debut again Quetta Gladiators in which he scored a valuable fifty for his team and helped Islamabad United to win the game by 1 run.
 In April 2018, he was named in Federal Areas' squad for the 2018 Pakistan Cup.
 He was named the man of the match in the final of the tournament.
 On 3 June 2018, he was selected to play for the Toronto Nationals in the players' draft for the inaugural edition of the Global T20 Canada tournament.

 In September 2019, he was named in Balochistan's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 In August 2020, he was named in Southern Punjab's squad for the 2020–21 domestic season.
-In October 2020, in the 2020–21 Quaid-e-Azam Trophy, Talat scored his maiden double century in first-class cricket, with 253 runs.
+In October 2020, in the 2020–21 Quaid-e-Azam Trophy, Talat scored his maiden double century (253) in first-class cricket.

-He joined Rawalakot Hawks in the first edition of the Kashmir Premier League.
-He was man of the match in 2021 Kashmir Premier League.
+In 2021, he joined Rawalakot Hawks in the first edition of the Kashmir Premier League.
+He was the player of the tournament in the 2021 Kashmir Premier League for his all-round performance (227 runs and 4 wickets).

+During PSL 2025, he was central to Peshawar Zalmi’s seven-wicket win over Lahore Qalandars, contributing in both disciplines.
+With the ball, Talat removed Sikandar Raza in the final over to end Lahore’s recovery.
+With the bat, Talat then anchored the chase from 7–2, scoring an unbeaten 51 off 37 balls and closing the match, and his fifty, with consecutive fours.
+Talat shared an unbroken 93-run fourth-wicket stand with Babar Azam (56* off 42) to seal the pursuit of 130 inside 17 overs.